Trakai: Beginnings

 The first settlements in this area appeared as early as the first millennium A.D.
-The town, as well as its surroundings, started developing in the 13th century in the place of Senieji Trakai (Old Trakai).
+The city, as well as its surroundings, started developing in the 13th century in the place of Senieji Trakai (Old Trakai).
 According to a legend after a successful hunting party, Grand Duke Gediminas discovered a beautiful lake-surrounded place not far from Kernavė, then capital of the Grand Duchy of Lithuania, and decided to build a castle in the location.
-That is how the Old Trakai Castle was built in Senieji Trakai.
-The name of Trakai was first mentioned in Teutonic Knights chronicles in 1337.
-This year is considered to be the official date of town's foundation.
+This was how the Old Trakai Castle was built in Senieji Trakai.
+The name of Trakai was first mentioned in Teutonic Knights' chronicles in 1337.
+This year is considered to be the official date of city's foundation.
 When Grand Duke Gediminas finally settled in Vilnius, Senieji Trakai was inherited by his son Kęstutis.
-Duchy of Trakai developed and the town entered its best decades.
+The Duchy of Trakai developed and the city entered its best decades.